Options for Employers When An Employee with Migraines Is Missing Work

 • Discussing the situation with the company’s labor law expert.
 Employment laws vary state by state, so before you terminate an employee, it’s important to make sure you aren’t leaving your company vulnerable to a discrimination lawsuit in the future.

 In most cases, making reasonable accommodations for an employee with migraines will be far easier (and less expensive) than terminating them.
 Most employees are looking for small changes to their work environment or flexibility with their hours.
 That will allow them to do their job without sacrificing their well-being.
-Approach the situation with an open mind, and it may surprise you to find the proposed solutions are very simple.
+Approach the situation with an open mind, and it may surprise you to find that the proposed solutions are very simple.

 Making Reasonable Accommodations for Migraine Attack Sufferers

 • Offering flexible hours.
 If the job doesn’t require an employee to be there at a certain time, consider flex time.
-Flexible hours can allow the employee to work paid time when they are able to without worrying about punching a clock.
+Flexible hours can allow the employee to work when they are able to without worrying about punching a clock.

 • Allowing them to work remotely.
 This doesn’t mean they’ll be working when they are dealing with a migraine.
 What work-from-home does allow, though, is the ability to control their environment when they feel a migraine coming on.
 This could help them reduce the severity of migraines or prevent them altogether.